pikvm/pikvm/docs/auth.md

 This password is used, among the Web UI login, to access the [API](api.md), [VNC](vnc.md) (if enabled) and other functions that do not concern the OS shell.

+By default, an authentication method similar to Apache Server is configured: users and passwords are stored encrypted in the `/etc/kvmd/htpasswd` file.
+To manage them, there is a utility `kvmd-htpasswd`.

 ```console
 [root@pikvm ~]# rw
 [root@pikvm ~]# kvmd-htpasswd set admin